kovidgoyal/calibre/manual/viewer.rst

 can enter these locations under :guilabel:`Go to->Location` in the viewer controls.

+There is a URL you can copy to the clipboard and paste into other programs or documents.
+Clicking on this URL will open the book in the calibre viewer at the current location.

 If you click on links inside the e-book to take you to different parts of the book, such as an endnote, you can use the :guilabel:`Back` and :guilabel:`Forward` buttons in the top left corner of the viewer controls.